New Zealand Diploma in Engineering (Mechanical Engineering) (Level 6)

 This nationally recognised qualification will give you the skills needed to become an engineering technician.

 You will be able to work in roles where you can design, manufacture and maintain the tools, engines, machines and systems that keep modern society moving.
-Areas you could work in include product design and development of machinery, bikes, appliances and equipment.
+Areas you could work in include product design, development and commissioning of machinery, appliances, and equipment.